walshbr/walshbr.github.io/pages/cv.md

 Invited Presentations and Workshops

+* Invited talk at Emory Center for Digital Scholarship, September 2019
+* Invited workshop on teaching statements and digital humanities with Ashley Hosbach, at Maryland Institute for Technology in the Humanities, June 2019
 *	Invited talk on graduate studies and digital humanities, Digital Integrative Liberal Arts Center, Georgia Tech, March 2018
 *	Invited talk, “Text Analysis Pedagogy for Non-Programmers,” University of Pennsylvania WordLab, November 2017
 * Invited roundatable, "Praxis Together: Building Digital Humanities Programs in the Library," with Alyssa Collins, Julia Haines, and Ammon Shepherd; SEFLIN Virtual Conference on "Digital Utopia: Libraries Building Communities of Learning," September 2017.